 Since the school is legally responsible for the welfare of each student during the school day, no one is to leave the campus during the school day unless authorized by the administration for an early dismissal.
 The procedure for early dismissals is as follows:

 Parents must send a note stating the student’s full name, student ID number, time, reason for dismissal and a phone number where a parent/guardian can be reached to confirm the note.
 The student is to bring the early release request to the Registrar’s Office no later than 7:10 a.m.
 Once the early dismissal note is confirmed with a parent or guardian, the student will receive an early dismissal slip, which will allow them to leave campus at the designated time.
 If the note cannot be confirmed, the student will not be permitted to leave the campus.
 Students will not be released from school without a written note.
-If you have followed this procedure, your student is already checked out and will meet you in the front office at the time requested.
+Students must sign out in the front office before leaving school.

 No early dismissals will be granted by phone.
 Student safety is our primary concern.